Yemen: Islamic era

-Muhammad sent his cousin Ali to Sana'a and its surroundings around 630.
+Muhammad sent his cousin Ali to Sanaa and its surroundings around 630.
 At the time, Yemen was the most advanced region in Arabia.
 The Banu Hamdan confederation was among the first to accept Islam.
-Muhammad sent Muadh ibn Jabal, as well to Al-Janad, in present-day Taiz, and dispatched letters to various tribal leaders.
+Muhammad sent Muadh ibn Jabal to Al-Janad in present-day Taiz, and dispatched letters to various tribal leaders.
 Major tribes, including Himyar, sent delegations to Medina during the "year of delegations" around 630–631.
 Several Yemenis accepted Islam before 630, such as Ammar ibn Yasir, Al-Ala'a Al-Hadrami, Miqdad ibn Aswad, Abu Musa Ashaari, and Sharhabeel ibn Hasana.
-A man named 'Abhala ibn Ka'ab Al-Ansi expelled the remaining Persians and claimed he was a prophet of Rahman.
+A self-proclaimed prophet of Rahman, 'Abhala ibn Ka'ab Al-Ansi, expelled the remaining Persians.
 He was assassinated by a Yemeni of Persian origin called Fayruz al-Daylami.
 Christians, who were mainly staying in Najran along with Jews, agreed to pay jizyah (جِـزْيَـة), although some Jews converted to Islam, such as Wahb ibn Munabbih and Ka'ab al-Ahbar.

 Yemen was stable during the Rashidun Caliphate.
 Yemeni tribes played a pivotal role in the Islamic expansion into Egypt, Iraq, Persia, the Levant, Anatolia, North Africa, Sicily, and Andalusia.
-Yemeni tribes who settled in Syria contributed significantly to the solidification of Umayyad rule, especially during the reign of Marwan I. Powerful Yemenite tribes such as Kinda were on his side during the Battle of Marj Rahit.
+Yemeni tribes who settled in Syria contributed significantly to the solidification of Umayyad rule, especially during the reign of Marwan I. Powerful Yemenite tribes such as the Kinda were on his side during the Battle of Marj Rahit.

 Muhammad ibn Abdullah ibn Ziyad founded the Ziyadid dynasty in Tihamah around 818.
 The state stretched from Haly (in present-day Saudi Arabia) to Aden.
-They nominally recognized the Abbasid Caliphate but ruled independently from Zabid.
+They nominally recognised the Abbasid Caliphate but ruled independently from Zabid.
 By virtue of its location, they developed a special relationship with Abyssinia.
 The chief of the Dahlak islands exported slaves, as well as amber and leopard hides, to the ruler of Yemen.
 They controlled only a small portion of the coastal strip in Tihamah along the Red Sea, and never exercised control over the highlands and Hadhramaut.
 A Himyarite clan called the Yufirids established their rule over the highlands from Saada to Taiz, while Hadhramaut was an Ibadi stronghold and rejected all allegiance to the Abbasids in Baghdad.

 The first Zaidi imam, Yahya ibn al-Husayn, arrived in Yemen in 893.
 He was a religious cleric and judge who was invited to come to Saada from Medina to arbitrate tribal disputes.
 Yahya persuaded local tribesmen to follow his teachings.
 The sect slowly spread across the highlands, as the tribes of Hashid and Bakil, later known as "the twin wings of the imamate", accepted his authority.
 He founded the Zaidi imamate in 897.
 Yahya established his influence in Saada and Najran.
-He also tried to capture Sana'a from the Yufirids in 901 but failed miserably.
+He also tried to capture Sanaa from the Yufirids in 901 but failed miserably.

-Sulayhid dynasty (1047–1138)

 Jibla became the capital of the dynasty.
 Featured is the Queen Arwa Mosque.